mpostol/ASMD/README.md

 ### How to build and run the unit tests in Visual Studio on Windows

-Projects can be opened in Visual Studio 2017.
-Support for some projects depends on the Visual Studio edition and installed components.
+Projects can be opened in Visual Studio.

-1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio 2017.
+1. Open the `CommServer.UA.ModelDesigner.sln` solution file using Visual Studio.
 1. Hit `F6` to build all projects in the solution.
 1. Set the `ModelDesigner.DesignStudio` as the Start-up Project
 1. Press `F5` to run the tool using Debug configuration